ricniew/How-to-configure-a-secure-MQ-Explorer-connection/README.md

 This asset describes an example scenario for a secure IBM MQ Explorer connection.
 It is **only** an example and needs to be tested to verify that it meets the existing requirements.

+For better cut and paste all commands mentioned below here in a text file.

 2 Sample scenario
 ==================

 **A.** On a **ServerHost** (here Linux)

-1. create the test MQ Queue Manager
+1. create the test MQ Queue Manager (here called **ssltestqm**)
     ```
     endmqm ssltestqm ; sleep 2; dltmqm ssltestqm ; sleep 2;  crtmqm ssltestqm ; sleep 2;  strmqm ssltestqm
     ```